kingoperating/v2/README.md

     - Note: see `afe.py` to set correct paths to data folder
     - Arguments
+      - `workingDataDirectory`: Data directory where all exports and imports come from `str`
       - `name`: Name of the well, see masterWellList for details `str`

 2.  `afe.variance`

     - Note: see `afe.py` to set correct paths to data folder
       - Arguments
+        - `workingDataDirectory`: Data directory where all exports and imports come from `str`
         - `name`: Name of the well, see masterWellList for details

 ## production Module

 Two (2) packages `greasebook` and `combocurve` and four (4) functions

-1. `greasebook.getProductionData` - pulls production data from Greasebook, formats and exports clean CSV
+1. `greasebook.getProductionData` - pulls production data from Greasebook, formats and exports CSV into working data folder

    - Arguments
+     - `workingDataDirectory`: Data directory where all exports and imports come from `str`
      - `pullProd`: `True` to pull all GB production data, `False` to pull limited number and update master file
      - `days`: Number of days to pull - if `pullProd=True` set to 0 `int`
      - `greasebookApi`: Greasebook API key `str`

+2. `greasebook.getComments` - returns a JSON object of all comments within greasebook within 150 days up to 250

+   - Arguments -`workingDataDirectory`: Data directory where all exports and imports come from `str`
+     - `greasebookApi`: Greasebook API key `str`

-2. `combocurve.putWellProductionData` - requests data from Greasebooks and inserts into ComboCurve
+3. `combocurve.putWellProductionData` - requests data from Greasebooks and inserts into ComboCurve

    - Arguments
+     - `workingDataDirectory`: Data directory where all exports and imports come from `str`
      - `pullFromAllocation`: `True` to pull all GB production data, `False` to pull limited number and update master file
      - `serviceAccount`: ComboCurve Service Account - see [ComboCurve PyPI](https://pypi.org/project/combocurve-api-v1/) `object`
      - `comboCurveApi`: ComboCurve Api connection - see [ComboCurve PyPI](https://pypi.org/project/combocurve-api-v1/) `json`
      - `daysToPull`: Number of days to pull, if `pullFromAllocation=True` set to 0 `int`

-3. `combocurve.getLatestScenario` - pull the latest scenerio given a projectId and scenerioId
+4. `combocurve.getLatestScenario` - returns pandas dataframe of the latest scenerio given a projectId and scenerioId
    - Arguments
+     - `workingDataDirectory`: Data directory where all exports and imports come from `str`
      - `projectIdKey`: ComboCurve specific project id - get through front-end UI `str`
      - `scenarioIdKey`: ComboCurve specific scenerio id - get through front-end UI `str`
      - `serviceAccount`: ComboCurve Service Account - see [ComboCurve PyPI](https://pypi.org/project/combocurve-api-v1/) `object`